Cost-Efficient Customer Service: Quality without the Price

 Training and onboarding of customer service staff can be costly and time-consuming.
 When you mix in the unpredictability of supply chain disruption and staffing issues, the grave financial risks of overstaffing, understaffing, and attrition start to add up.

-- And would the cost savings be offset by a potential negative impact on brand loyalty and revenue?
+- Would the cost savings be offset by a potential negative impact on brand loyalty and revenue?